SchwabischesBauernbrot/waifu/README.md

 # waifu
 Lists jpg, png, and gif files in a directory, builds a HTML page to display them.

-Put images in the s/ directory.
+Put images in the /s directory.
 Images will be renamed to the first 12 characters of their SHA1 hash and 400px wide thumbnails created.
+Clearing the /t directory is recommended after removing an image from /s; it will not be removed on its own.

 It looks like this in action: https://homu.us/waifu/